RustemZ/VoteOfLunch/README.md

 2)  Additional Requirements and Conceptual model of the system :
 	Main condition of original task was 'don't ask more questions about task'.
-	So I tried my best to formulate reasonable requirements for such voting system for lunch menu.
+	So I tried my best to formulate reasonable requirements for such voting system of lunch menu.

 	Here they are my guesses.
 	- Each restaurant has hour when a lunch time has ended  and the lunch menu is no longer valid for that day .